 - 56. Establish procedures for the receipt, retention and treatment of complaints received by MCAN regarding accounting, internal accounting controls, or auditing matters, and the confidential anonymous submission by employees of concerns regarding questionable accounting or auditing matters, and the potential retaliation against employees who raise complaints or concerns as contemplated in the Whistleblowing Policy. - 57.
 Periodically review and recommend to the Board the Allowance Policy. - 58.
+Annually review and recommend to the Board the Signing Authorities for MCAN. - 59.
 Review quarterly expected credit loss ("ECL") allowances.
-Approve all new ECL allowances for Stage 3 loans in excess of \$500,000 and ECL allowance reversals at a threshold of \$100,000 per loan. - 59.
-Review and recommend to the Board any banking facilities and other financing facilities as MCAN may, from time to time, require. - 60.
-Review correspondence with Canadian securities regulators and administrators. - 61.
-At the discretion of the Committee, retain, oversee, compensate and terminate independent advisors to assist the Committee in its activities. - 62.
-Together with the Conduct Review, Corporate Governance & Human Resources Committee, ensure an annual review of the Committee mandate. - 63.
+Approve all new ECL allowances for Stage 3 loans in excess of \$500,000 and ECL allowance reversals at a threshold of \$100,000 per loan. - 60.
+Review and recommend to the Board any banking facilities and other financing facilities as MCAN may, from time to time, require. - 61.
+Review correspondence with Canadian securities regulators and administrators. - 62.
+At the discretion of the Committee, retain, oversee, compensate and terminate independent advisors to assist the Committee in its activities. - 63.
+Together with the Conduct Review, Corporate Governance & Human Resources Committee, ensure an annual review of the Committee mandate. - 64.
 Carry out any other appropriate duties and responsibilities as assigned by the Board.

-Approved: December 2022
+Approved: December 2023